 Despite hunger, Ethiopia’s growing economy looks to biofuel crops to cut energy costs

 Here land is used to grow the cash-crop narcotic known as khat.
-In over a dozen villages on the northbound road out of the city, this reporter witnessed groups of mainly young men, but also some women, getting high in the shade on the chewed leaves.
+In over a dozen villages on the northbound road out of the city, groups of mainly young men, but also some women, were seen getting high in the shade on the chewed leaves.

 Khat is an appetite-suppressant, and local culture means that children often only eat after adults.
 And that means “if parents are on khat, the whole family goes hungry,” according to a doctor at the clinic.